 There is also a replacement comfort seat available for the pillion seat, but while it does add thickness to the pad it doesn’t offer and more real estate for your pillion and at nearly $300 you really need to consider whether it is worth it for your needs.

-Now if you’re only entering the adventure class and won’t be heading deep off road then the upgraded skid plate will probably be overkill for you.
+Now if you’re only entering the adventure class for the comradeship at the local coffee bar and won’t be heading deep off road then the upgraded skid plate will probably be overkill for you.
 Made of aluminium and about twice as thick as the factory item, it is designed to take on some serious punishment.

 Priced at $425.04, the accessory Skid Plate is both much thicker and offers more overall protection than the slim factory unit.
 The best part is the added width of the accessory unit, which stretches out to the sides of the engine further to help add protection for the side cases.